A searing, pulsing a pain in the head. Nausea. Sensitivity to light.

 The second phase is called aura, and includes visual or sensory disturbances.
 Not everyone with migraines experiences this phase.
 Aura can include seeing bright spots, vision loss, speech issues, or a “pins and needles” sensation.

-The attack phase follows next, and it is during this phase that the actual migraine occurs.
+The attack phase follows next, during which the actual migraine occurs.
 The Mayo Clinic reports that an untreated migraine will usually last from four to 72 hours.
 For some, migraines can occur several times monthly, but for others, they can be far more rare events.